 This parameterization ensures that all predicted $mpc_{t,i, j}$ are positive, bounded from above by 1, and decreasing in the index $j$.
 In the third step, we again compute the remaining consumption values for all gridpoints

 As in the case of parameterizing $ddc$, the resulting consumption grid is increasing and concave.
-Because the predicted marginal propensities to consume are bounded from above by 1, this construction additionally ensures, that the borrowing constraint is never violated.\footnote{Given the consumption value at the first gridpoint is consistent with the borrowing constraint.} Furthermore, it also makes it easy for the neural network to predict the consumption for borrowing constraint households extremely precisely (by predicting the maximum mpc of 1).
+Because the predicted marginal propensities to consume are bounded from above by 1, this construction additionally ensures that the borrowing constraint is never violated.\footnote{Given that we ensure that the consumption value at the first gridpoint is consistent with the borrowing constraint.} It also makes it easy for the neural network to predict the consumption for borrowing constraint households extremely precisely (by predicting the maximum mpc of 1).
 In models, where the marginal propensity to consume plays a central role, ensuring a precisely satisfied borrowing constraint can be particularly important for the implied model predictions.

-\emph{Shape preservation in other settings}: It is worth noting that our approach of shape-preserving operator learning is not limited to the sequence-space approach or to discrete-time models.
-Shape-preserving operator learning can be analogously applied in a state-space based methods or in continuous-time models.
+\emph{Shape-preservation in other settings}: It is worth noting that our approach of shape-preserving operator learning is not limited to the sequence-space approach or to discrete-time models.
+Shape-preserving operator learning can be analogously applied in state-space-based methods or in continuous-time models.
 Lastly, note that our architecture guarantees only the monotonicity and concavity of the predicted values at the interpolation nodes.
-With linear interpolation in one dimension, monotonicity and concavity of the values at the interpolation nodes is sufficient for the monotonicity and concavity of the interpolating function.
+With linear interpolation in one dimension, the monotonicity and concavity of the values at the interpolation nodes are sufficient for the monotonicity and (weak) concavity of the interpolating function.
 Shape-preserving interpolation of multivariate functions is a more complicated problem.
-Multivariate piecewise linear interpolation is guaranteed to preserve monotonicity, however, concavity of the interpolating function is generally not guaranteed for simple interpolation method in higher dimensions.
+Multivariate piecewise linear interpolation is guaranteed to preserve monotonicity; however, concavity of the interpolating function is generally not guaranteed for simple interpolation methods in higher dimensions.